Mom-to-Mom Packing Tips

 You can also keep extra baggies in your purse or diaper bag in case clothes get dirty while on the road.

 Plastic grocery bags are perfect trash bags for the car, and they can come in handy if someone gets motion sickness.
-They’re also a great solution for storing wet or soiled clothes, blankies, or lovies.
+They’re also a great solution for storing wet or soiled clothes or blankies.

 Check dollar bins and dollar stores for a collection of new, inexpensive toys.
 Wrap them up like presents and hand them out throughout the trip (each rest stop or every few hours).
-If you don’t have time to make another shopping trip, try wrapping up old toys or books your kids haven’t used in a while.
+If you don’t have time to make another shopping trip, try wrapping up old toys or books your kids haven’t used recently.